Exploring the Red Valley Peru | Facts & Information

 Written by Sam Corporations

 Tips and Tricks for exploring the Red Valley when in Peru

-Breathtaking, that is the best way to describe what we see at the Red Valley in Cusco, Peru.
-We had never ever seen anything like this before..!
+Breathtaking, that is the best way to describe what you see at the Red Valley in Cusco, Peru.
 The crazy part?
 Very little people visit this place, which is incredible as the Red Valley is right next to the rainbow mountain, a popular tourist attraction nowadays!

 Hike the classic Rainbow mountain; Vinicunca and get exploring the Red Valley in a day without missing anything.
-Fight out some topics bellow
+Fight out some topics below:

-As we wrote above, the weather has a big influence on your Red Valley experience because when it hasn’t rained for a while you can do a hike through the Red Valley.
-Otherwise, you can only see from the view pint which still has amazing views.
+As we have mentioned before, the weather has a big influence on your Red Valley experience because when it hasn’t rained for a while you can do a hike through the Red Valley.
+Otherwise, you can only see from the view point which still has amazing views.

 There are two main seasons in the Peruvian Andes: